 The Economic Community of Central African States (Communauté Economique des Etats de l'Afrique Centrale) was established in 1983 to promote regional economic co-operation and to establish a Central African Common Market.
-There are plans for a free trade zone to be established.
+There are plans for both a common market and a single currency.